Paying for Clinical Trials

 - Lab tests performed purely for research purposes

-- Additional x-rays and imaging tests performed solely for the trial
+- Added x-rays and imaging tests performed solely for the trial

 When you take part in a trial, you may have extra doctor visits that you would not have with standard treatment.
 During these visits your doctor carefully watches for side effects and your safety in the study.
-These extra visits can add costs for transportation and child care.
+These extra visits can add costs for transportation, housing, and child care.